|

 year as the number of new stories is always greater than the number of

 stories retired.
-Some of the best or most meaningful
+Some of the best or most

-repeated, every single time it is gone over anew and
+is repeated, every single time it is gone over anew and

 99% of the time it is updated or changed — hopefully improved — and sometimes

 completely rewritten to bring out another angle of the story.
-Those
+Those improvements

-where we have the option to easily fit in new details and add rarely seen
+the option to easily fit in new details and add rarely seen pictures. [click here to return to the top] Is my

 subscription transferable to another email address?
-Yes,
+Yes, a

-address for your subscription. [click here to return to the top] Very
+we do not link to it off the website. [click here to return to the top] Very

 simple.
 We do not provide your email address or any other contact information